 CLOSED LEG RINGS

-The Society shall issue to, financial members through the or Branch Ring Registrars, and Associated Societies, closed rings, ANBC coded rings for birds bred by members of the Society and Associated Societies as a recording tool.
+The Society shall issue to financial members of the Society (“financial member” is defined in the Interpretation Section and Rule 4 (a) and (b) of the BSNSW Inc. Constitution) , closed ANBC coded rings for birds bred by members of the Society as a recording tool.

 The ring issue date of the Society will be 1st January each year.
 However the issue date must comply with the Australian National Budgerigar Council Inc. ring issue date regulations.

-Closed leg rings are not to be issued or posted, at the initial order stage, more than five (5) working days prior to the change over of ring issue date.
+Closed leg rings are not to be issued or posted, at the initial order stage, more than five (5) working days prior to the changeover of ring issue date.
 Or at a date as advised by the ANBC.

-Rings that carry the ANBC symbol may only be ordered and issued by the Society’s Ring Registrar for all members of the Budgerigar Society of New South Wales Inc. and/or Associated Society members in New South Wales.
-These ANBC coded rings are the only closed rings to be used at all BSNSW approved shows.
+Rings that carry the ANBC symbol may only be ordered and issued by the Society’s Ring Registrar for all members of the Budgerigar Society of New South Wales Inc. These ANBC coded rings are the only closed rings to be used at the BSNSW Annual and State Team Challenge Shows.

-Deleted BSNSW Management Meeting 12 January 2019.
+Ring cards are to be provided by the Society or Club Ring Registrar’s to members purchasing closed leg rings.

 (i) All financial members of the Society may apply to the Society’s Ring Registrar for an allocated personalised ANBC coded leg ring code for their exclusive use.
 A member’s code issued to a member by the Society’s Ring Registrar shall remain the exclusive property of that member.
 This personalised code will remain thus allocated to that member and not be reissued for any reason, for a period of up to five (5) years from the date of retirement, death or the last payment of membership fees.

-(ii) All financial members of Associated Societies to BSNSW may apply for an allocated personalised leg ring code for their exclusive use (as noted in 6 (i)).
-All orders for these rings must be made through that Associated Societies’ Ring Registrar.
-Association members may have their club code or personal code, but not both.
+(ii) All financial members of Affiliated Clubs to BSNSW who are members of the Society may apply for an allocated personalised leg ring code for their exclusive use (as noted in 6 (i)).
+All orders for these rings must be made through that Affiliated Club’s Ring Registrar.
+Affiliated Club members may have their club code or personal code, but not both.

 Personalised coded leg rings are not transferable.
 As such, unused personalised coded leg rings may NOT be transferred, swapped, given or sold to any other member or person.

 The life partner, widow or widower of a member residing at the same address of the member, not being a member of the Society, may on application for membership of the Society, apply for their deceased partner’s leg ring code and shall exhibit at their deceased partner’s status.